Thomas Jefferson Building: Capitol Page School

 Senate, House and Supreme Court pages formerly attended school together in the Capitol Page School located on the attic level above the Great Hall.
 Upon the separation of the programs (and the closure of the Supreme Court Page Program), the schools split.
 Senate Pages now attend school in the basement of their dormitory.
 The House Page Program was closed in August 2011.
 A small suite in the northwest corner of the attic level remains home to the official office of the Poet Laureate of the United States.

 Coolidge Auditorium

-The Elizabeth Sprague Coolidge Auditorium, which opened in October 1925, has been home to more than 2,000 concerts, primarily of classical chamber music, but occasionally also of jazz, folk music, and special presentations.
+The Elizabeth Sprague Coolidge Auditorium, which opened in October 1925, has been home to more than 2,000 concerts, from classical music to jazz, and folk to pop.
 Some performances make use of the Library's extensive collection of musical instruments and manuscripts.
 Most of the performances are free and open to the public.

 Elizabeth Sprague Coolidge was a wealthy patron of the arts and was no relation to Calvin Coolidge, who, coincidentally, was President of the United States at the time the Coolidge auditorium was established.